 Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)

 Walk around this sculpture to see it from all sides.
-Sophie Taeuber-Arp combined ordinary materials—wood, wire, and beads—to make this head, then painted it.
-What materials did she use to make the nose?
-Can you find an eye?
-Taeuber-Arp included some details but left others out.
-What do you think the rest of the body might look like?
+Taeuber-Arp combined a variety of materials—wood, wire, and beads—to make this head, then painted it.
+Notice the details the artist included and which parts of a head she left out.
+What do you think the rest of the body would look like?